FERPA Compliance and Requirements

 What are the penalties for FERPA compliance failure?

-Individual personnel who breach FERPA regulations may find themselves:
+Individual personnel who breach FERPA may find themselves:

-• Barred from accessing institutional resources related to their jobs
+Barred from accessing institutional resources related to their jobs, including access to educational platforms or student records

-Check our article on FERPA violation exmaples and consequences.
+Check our article on FERPA violation examples and consequences.

 When is a photo or video of a student an education record under FERPA?